Develop Smart Home Skills in Multiple Languages

 You should test your skill using an Alexa-enabled device that is registered to the same developer account used to create the skill.
 Make sure and test your skill with an account for each language.
 You can find your skill by browsing to Skills the Alexa app, and choosing Your Skills in the upper right corner.
 You will also need cloud-connected devices that your skill is designed to work with that can be discovered by the Alexa-enabled device.

-The following table provides a few sample utterances in English and German for testing purposes.
+The following table provides a few sample utterances for testing purposes.
 Although Alexa provides the language handling for you, you should test your skill in all languages that it supports.

 For more example utterances, see the each interface topic, the Smart Home Skill Publishing Guide.